 The mistake?
 An incorrectly named file.

 It’s funny to think that such a small misstep can have such large ramifications.
 It’s not, however, the first time that a few numeric characters have caused a disruption.
 Remember the Y2K bug?
 So much anarchy resulted from the fact that computer programs were using two numbers instead of four when referencing the year.
-In the end, the United States reportedly spent $150 billion to correct the programming errors.
+In the end, the United States reportedly spent $150 billion to correct these programming errors.
 A costly mistake that could’ve been avoided with some forethought.
 So while you might have thought too much about file naming conventions, maybe it’s time you did?

 While a lack of organization and proper file-naming in the world of video editing will not likely cause mass chaos, it could easily lead to the airing of another incorrect episode.
 Without your own file naming standard in place, you’ll most likely run into problems when working with other editors, archiving a project, or opening up old projects.

 It’s easy to misplace or overwrite a file when you aren’t keeping track of the assets.
-To avoid these issues, it’s imperative to get a file naming convention set in place early on.
+To avoid these issues, it’s imperative to get file naming conventions set in place early on.
 Let’s have a closer look at what this entails.

 The Importance of Organization and Categorization